Ovizro/Kola/README.md

     #arg_literal __name__
     #arg_string "A string"

-> Here "literal" is a valid python variety name containing letter, digit, underline and not starting with digit.
+> Here "literal" is a valid python variety name containing letter,digit, underline and not starting with digit.
 Usually it is same as a string.

 There is another kind of arguments -- keyword arguments which formation is as this: